robclu/leapfrog/README.md

 on keeping the `LeapMap` as is, and adding support for iterators, rayon, serde, and any other requested features, as well as a `LeapSet`.

-I also plan on adding a map which uses the same probing strategy, but which does store keys.
+I am currently working on adding a map which uses the same probing strategy, but which does store keys and therefore doesn't have the presented limitations.
 This wont be as fast as the `LeapMap`, but should be a drop-in replacement for other maps (with hopefully better performance).
 I will also add a `Set` version of that, with the same support as the mentioned above.